deedubyalabs/crm-pro/README.md

 ## 🤝 Contributing

-We welcome contributions to HomePro OS!
+We welcome contributions to PROActive OS!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)